JetBrains/intellij-sdk-docs/tutorials/kotlin.md

 ## 2. Adding Kotlin Support

 Plugins targeting the IntelliJ Platform versions 143 and above are easy to migrate: just start writing Kotlin.
-The necessary Kotlin plugins and libraries are already bundled with the IDE, requiring no further configuration.
+The IDE already bundles the necessary Kotlin plugins and libraries, requiring no further configuration.
-For version 142 or below, you will need to install and configure dependencies to the Kotlin runtime (in addition to installing the Kotlin plugin itself, for code assistance and tooling support).
 For detailed instructions, please refer to the [Kotlin documentation](https://kotlinlang.org/docs/tutorials/getting-started.html).

 ## 3. Kotlin Gradle Plugin